jrl-umi3218/mc_rtc/doc/_i18n/en/tutorials/usage/schema.md

 If a given `TYPE` is not supported you will get a compilation error, please report the issue to mc_rtc developpers.

-As of now, most types that can be loaded/saved through an `mc_rtc::Configuration` object are supported as well as schema-based types and `std::vector` of such types.
+As of now, most types that can be loaded/saved through an `mc_rtc::Configuration` object are supported as well as schema-based types and `std::vector` and `std::map` of such types.

 The following is an example using such types: